actions/actions-sync/README.md

 **Arguments:**

-- `actions-admin-user` _(optional)_
-   The name of the Actions admin user, which will be used for updating the chosen action.
-To use the default user, pass `actions-admin`.
-If not set, the impersonation is disabled.
-Note that `site_admin` scope is required in the token for the impersonation to work.
 - `cache-dir` _(required)_
    The directory in which to cache repositories as they are synced.
 This speeds up re-syncing.
 - `destination-url` _(required)_